ivanreese/ivanish/source/pages/feeds.md

 </section><section>

 ## My CSS feed: [ivanish.ca/css](/css)
 This is the sicko-mode RSS feed, for real web-heads.
-It's mostly the same as the RSS feed, but instead of publishing the *content* of each post / page, it just publishes the *custom style rules*.
+It's mostly the same as the RSS feed, but instead of publishing the *content* of each post / page, it just publishes the <span class="easter-egg">custom style rules.</span>

 It's my love letter to CSS, my favourite programming language.

 This is a fun way to get a notification when I publish a new post / page, and then you can click through and read it on my site — you know, to see how the styles look when executed lovingly by your browser.

-(This was my first ever [December Adventure](/december-adventure) project.)
+(This was also my first ever [December Adventure](/december-adventure) project.)

 </section><section>